windley/CS462-Event-Edition/design_exercises/Architectural-choice.md

 ## Case 4: Social network for geeks

 Your task is to design and deploy a question and answer site where developers and sysadmins can ask questions about specific technologies that are answered by other users.
-Users get points/reputation for their actions and priviledges on the site are determined by reputation.
+Users get points/reputation for their actions and priviledges on the site are determined by reputation. (i.e. this is StackOverflow)

 ## Case 5: Product recommendation service